aparks5/cpp_audio_snippets/README.md

 Some code is designed to be audio domain specific, others are general utilities

-most of these should be testable with godbolt.org unless otherwise noted
+Most of these should be testable with godbolt.org unless otherwise noted